mcastling/mcastling.github.io/NUItutorials/animation.md

 #### Reading an animated value

 When a property is animatable, it can only be modified in the rendering thread.
-The value returned from a getter method, is the value used when the previous frame was rendered.
+The value returned from a 'get' property, is the value used when the previous frame was rendered.

 For example `pos = view.Position` returns the position at which the view was last rendered.
 Since setting a position i.e. `view.Position = pos`